Fancy Dutch

-Fancy Dutch religion and Anglo-American prejudice
+Religion and Anglo-American prejudice

-As the descendants of Palatines, Fancy Dutch people were mostly from Lutheran and Reformed church congregations (non-sectarians), as well as Holy Roman Catholics.
+As the descendants of Palatines, Fancy Dutch people were mostly from Lutheran and Reformed church congregations (non-sectarians), as well as Roman Catholics.
 They were therefore often called Church Dutch or Church people, to distinguish them from so-called sectarians (Anabaptist Plain people), along the lines of a high church/low church distinction.
 The adjectives Fancy and Gay similarly denoted contrast with plain practices, although frugality and unostentatiousness were in fact prevalent among most Church Dutch as well.

 Anglo-Americans created the stereotypes of "the stubborn Dutchman" or "the dumb Dutchman", and made Pennsylvania Dutch the butt of ethnic jokes in the 18th, 19th, and 20th centuries, though these stereotypes were never specific to the Plain Folk; most of the Pennsylvania Dutch people in those centuries were Church people.
-Here is Pennsylvania Dutch Professor Daniel Miller's argument against the "Dumb Dutch" stereotype:

 The prejudice is now mostly a fossil of the past, the subject of consciously clichéd jokes rather than true spite or discord ("laughing with rather than laughing at"), now that assimilation is widespread.
 Just as Fancy Dutch or their descendants no longer speak the Pennsylvania Dutch language with any regularity (or at all, in many cases), they are not necessarily religious anymore, meaning that calling them "Church Dutch" is no longer particularly apt, although even among those that no longer regularly attend any church, many remain cultural Christians.

-Fancy Dutch society
+Society

 The Pennsylvania Dutch came to control much of the best agricultural lands in all of the Pennsylvania Commonwealth.
 They ran many newspapers, and out of six newspapers in Pennsylvania, three were in German, two were in English and one was in both languages.
 They also maintained their Germanic architecture when they founded new towns in Pennsylvania.

 Pennsylvania Dutchmen already possessed an ethnic identity and a well-defined social-system that was separate from the Anglo-American identity.
 Their Anglo-American neighbors described them as very industrious, very businessminded, and a very rich community.

 Here is a conversation of two businessmen describing Germantown, the capital of Pennsylvania Dutch urban culture in 1854:

 The Pennsylvania Dutch had a strong dislike for New England, and to them the term "Yankee" became synonymous with "a cheat."
 Indeed, New Englanders were the rivals of the Pennsylvania Dutch.